How to Get Medical Billing and Coding Certification in DC

 Frequently Asked Questions

 The ICD-10 Proficiency Assessment is typically completed within 4 to 6 weeks.
-Therefore, getting ICD 10 certification requires approximately 16 hours of training and up to 6 weeks of assessment.
+Therefore, getting an ICD 10 certification requires approximately 16 hours of training and up to 6 weeks of assessment.